 Outstanding Dissertation Award

 The Outstanding Dissertation Award, sponsored by the Council for Research in Music Education, recognizes excellence in research by doctoral students.
-Guidelines for nominating dissertations for the academic years 2020 and 2021 will be posted on this site in late 2021.
+Guidelines for nominating dissertations for the academic year 2022 will be posted on this site in late 2023.

 Call for Nominations

-The Council for Research in Music Education is seeking nominations for the 2020 and 2021 Outstanding Dissertation Award (ODA), which recognizes excellence in research by doctoral students.
+The Council for Research in Music Education is seeking nominations for the 2022 Outstanding Dissertation Award (ODA), which recognizes excellence in research by doctoral students.